 Orkan Olgac (a.k.a.
 Chris Rogers) graduated from the University of Connecticut in December 2020 with a Bachelor's degree in Healthcare Management and a minor in Analytics in the Honors Program.
-Graduating with a 4.0 GPA and as the President of the university's Health Care Management Society (HCMS) as well as the International Business
+Graduating with a 4.0 GPA and as the President of the university's Health Care Management Society (HCMS) as well as the International Business Association

-Association, Orkan was a true leader in campus life radiating an intense enthusiasm and discipline.
-He always found a way to connect with people, helping them find their passions the way he found his.
-His untimely passing early in 2021 prompted an effort by his family and friends to initiate this scholarship fund.
+(IBA), while being one of the two student members on the Board of Connecticut Healthcare Executives, Orkan was a true leader in campus life radiating an intense enthusiasm and discipline.
+He always found a way to connect with people, helping them to find their passions the way he found his (his story follows).
+His untimely passing early in 2021 prompted an effort by his family and friends to initiate a scholarship fund.
 Hoping the dynamism, work ethics and selfless contributions Orkan exhibited throughout his student years will be remembered to eternity, we wish to congratulate the select recipients of the awards.